'Lady Bird' (2017) by Greta Gerwig

 • This movie should get at least three Oscar nominations: Best Original Screenplay (Greta Gerwig), Best Actress (Saoirse Ronan), and Best Supporting Actress (Laurie Metcalf).

-• Saoirse Ronan's Lady Bird is Greta Gerwig incarnate - from the speech, to the walk, to the facial expressions.
-I'm a big Greta Gerwig fan and have been since her mumblecore days.
+• Saoirse Ronan's Lady Bird is Gerwig incarnate - from the speech, to the walk, to the facial expressions.
+I've been a fan of Gerwig since her mumblecore days and I'm happy to see her experience such widespread success.

 • I cried three times during this movie.
 Can you guess the scenes?